andersostling56/i3wm/README.md

 vpn-openvpn-status.sh: script called from polybar module to reurn label text for the top bar

 launch.sh: script called from i3 startup config to create polybar
-- launch --day is called from cron on weekdays at 9 am (when the stock market open)
+- launch --day is called from cron on weekdays at 9 am (when the stock market open). "day" uses the top and bottom bars.
-- launch --night is called at 6 pm when the market have have been closed for 30 minutes
+- launch --night is called at 6 pm when the market have have been closed for 30 minutes. "night" delete the bottom bar.